siriuxyu/ReAct-Agent/Report/Phase2_Report.md

 ## Executive Summary

 This report presents the implementation and evaluation of an enhanced AI agent with context extraction and long-term memory capabilities.
 The system integrates ChromaDB vector storage, preference extraction, and user-specific memory management to improve response quality, personalization, and cross-session continuity.
 Experimental results demonstrate measurable improvements in task completion rates, response relevance, and user personalization across short, medium, and long conversation benchmarks.
+The GitHub repo is [here](https://github.com/jason-huang-jason/ai-agent-with-context-and-memory).

 ---